The DevOps engineer's handbook The DevOps engineer's handbook

 • Get feedback quickly

-With the DORA software delivery and operations metrics in place, you can experiment with your deployment pipeline and answer the questions:
+With the DORA software delivery and operations metrics in place, you can experiment with your deployment pipeline and answer these questions:

-• Does this help us deliver software faster or more often?
+• Does this help us deliver software sooner or more often?

 • Does this make our software more stable?

 Often, improvements in software delivery performance result in increased speed and stability.
 This is one of the key findings of the State of DevOps report.
-Teams who deliver software faster also write better quality software.
-Top performers can:
+Teams who deliver software more frequently also create better quality software.

 • Have fewer failures